zcdev/easter-eggs-festival/README.md

 ## 🛠️ Tech Stack
 - **Framework:** React.js
-- **Language:** JavaScript/TypeScript
+- **Language:** JavaScript / TypeScript
 - **Deployment:** Vercel

 ## ✨ Features
 - Mystery egg values change dynamically each round
-- Modal feedback on win/loss with clear “Play Again” or “Try Again” options
+- Modal feedback on win / loss with clear “Play Again” or “Try Again” options
 - Scoreboard tracking wins, losses, current score, and target score
-- Custom sound effects for win/loss outcomes with a mute toggle
+- Custom sound effects for win / loss outcomes with a mute toggle
   → [Sound clips](https://github.com/zcdev/easter-eggs-festival/tree/main/public/assets/sounds) created in Logic Pro — free to use with metadata retained
 - Mobile-first responsive layout with smooth CSS3 transitions and animations
-- Fully keyboard-accessible and screen reader–friendly
+- Fully keyboard-accessible and screen reader-friendly

 ## 📚 What I Learned
 - Challenged myself to learn useReducer() from the React docs alone and confirmed the takeaways by ChatGPT.